 In this context lawyers are trying to find solutions by revoking terms such as: “Acts of God” and “Force Majeure”.
 In order to properly understand the application of these terms in every day contractual relationships, we should first analyze their meaning.
 “Force Majeure” and “Acts of God” clauses or provisions, are repeated in contracts and agreements.
 These clauses aim to resolve emerging disputes, when the reason behind the incapability of a contractual party to fulfill its obligations is based on events that couldn’t be predicted and are beyond its control.

 Since international law does not precisely specifies the aforementioned terms, the specification remains a matter of ad hoc examination based on core principles.
-Typically, the contractual clauses include a brief explanation of the terms in order to facilitate their application in case of emergency.
+Typically the caviar collection, the contractual clauses include a brief explanation of the terms in order to facilitate their application in case of emergency.
 The clauses provide for an abstract definition of the terms which are illustrated by a number of non-exhaustive examples.
 The most frequent examples can include (but are not limited to): “Acts of God”, natural disasters such as earthquakes, fires, floods, storms and in general abnormal weather conditions.
 Force majeure can also include circumstances that could not be predicted by an individual such as strikes, work stoppages, accidents, civil or military disturbances, nuclear catastrophes, as well as events like terrorist attacks and armed conflicts and finally there should be mentioned lockdowns.
 With the consequences of climate change becoming harsher year by year, and with the emerging lethal natural disasters due to climate change becoming part of the modern world, it is easy for one to understand the importance of the existence of Force Majeure clauses.
 Since global scientific community rings the bells on the emergence of epidemics as a consequence of climate change and with the COVID -19 epidemic changing the way we interact in the finance and daily life, the Force Majeure and Acts of God clauses are now in the forefront of the weapons of legal protection for natural and legal persons.

 In the absence of relevant contractual clauses the general statutory regulations of the governing law would apply to exonerate the non-performing party from liability.